gotlougit/nix-config/README.md

 - You should then run `sudo nixos-install` and if all goes right, you can then reboot into a fresh NixOS install!

+Note: I use my Thinkpad E14 AMD's config from [nix-hardware](https://github.com/NixOS/nixos-hardware), if you have a different machine, you should use the generated `hardware-configuration.nix` instead.
+More instructions for this will be posted here.

 ## Credits

 - [mt-caret's blog on such a setup](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html), which I merely tried to automate into one single shell script and some Nix configurations of my own